-3. Numbers of children or vulnerable adults involved.
+3. Numbers of children, young people or vulnerable adults involved

 4. Transportation following good practice guidelines.

-This information to be sent to the DSO PRIOR to the event being agreed for approval
+This information is to be sent to the District Safeguarding Officer for approval PRIOR to the event being agreed.

-1. Vulnerable Adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.
+2. Vulnerable adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.

-3. Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.
+4. Adult/child protection is a part of safeguarding and promoting welfare.
+This refers to the activity undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.

-4. Abuse and neglect may occur in a family, in a community and in an institution.
-It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
+5. Abuse and neglect may occur in a family, in a community or in an institution.
+It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers, by an adult or by a child.
 It may be an infliction of harm or a failure to prevent harm.